-As a parent or teacher you may be scrambling if your students do not have access to a computer.
+As a parent or teacher, you may be searching for offline tools if your students do not have regular access to a computer.
 Luckily, teachers have taught for generations without the use of the internet.
 There are many ways to learn coding concepts without ever using a computer.
-So, we wanted to provide free coding activities and printable coding worksheets that help kids advance in their studies.
+So, we wanted to provide free coding activities and printable coding worksheets to help kids advance in their studies.

 We’ve created 7 free coding worksheets for kids that you can add to your homeschool curriculum to teach the basic principles of coding.
 It includes fun, kid-friendly favorites like a coding word search and a coding crossword puzzle.
 You can also use our printable worksheets to teach children about algorithms, ASCII codes, and bubble sorting.
-Give your students a foundation in metacognition, problem-solving, and abstract thinking.
+Give your students an introduction to metacognition, problem-solving, and abstract thinking.

-Our 7 free printable worksheets for kids includes:
+Our 7 free printable worksheets for kids include:

 Coding Worksheet #1: Code My Name

 Using ASCII code, you can write your name in binary!
 If you feel extra creative you can not only write your name in numbers, but you can even code your name using colorful beads and make a bracelet, keychain, necklace, or new home decorations.
 Use this free worksheet to learn about how computers process numbers and symbols.
 What may seem like an ordinary bracelet, is actually a sequence that spells out a complete thought.
 Here is how to create a keepsake using binary code or send a secret message: assign a separate color for 0, 1, and spaces and make the pattern say your name!

 Coding Worksheet #2: How do you do it?
 Follow the steps